techidaily/site-ai-video-editing/source/_posts/updated-in-2024-tiktok-video-aspect-ratio.md

 This leads us towards a discussion of how the platform works and, more specifically, how to create a video with the correct TikTok aspect ratios to gain popularity.
 This article covers essential tips about video size ratio and other little tricks to make your videos better.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/1713949052625-despite-the-aforementioned-restrictions-cartoon-video-makers-still-offer-a-sea-of-possibilities-to-their-users-so-lets-dive-into-the-magical-world-of-animat/"><u>Despite the Aforementioned Restrictions, Cartoon Video Makers Still Offer a Sea of Possibilities to Their Users, so Lets Dive Into the Magical World of Animated Videos for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-learn-how-to-slow-down-time-lapse-videos-on-your-iphone-to-make-detailed-slow-motion-effects-in-your-time-lapse-captures/"><u>In 2024, Learn How to Slow Down Time-Lapse Videos on Your iPhone to Make Detailed Slow-Motion Effects in Your Time-Lapse Captures</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/step-by-step-to-add-border-to-video-using-premiere-pro/"><u>Step by Step to Add Border to Video Using Premiere Pro</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713963279099-new-have-you-ever-wondered-how-those-powerpoint-looping-slideshows-you-see-in-conferences-and-reception-areas-display-and-move-to-the-next-slide-automatical/"><u>New Have You Ever Wondered How Those PowerPoint, Looping Slideshows You See in Conferences and Reception Areas Display and Move to the Next Slide Automatically without Clicking a Mouse?
-You Dont Have to Be Amazed at This for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-are-you-looking-to-create-some-impressive-slow-motion-video-content-get-this-done-with-some-impressive-android-slow-motion-video-apps/"><u>New 2024 Approved Are You Looking to Create some Impressive Slow-Motion Video Content?
-Get This Done with some Impressive Android Slow Motion Video Apps</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-how-to-apply-gaussian-blur-effect-to-videos-in-premiere-pro/"><u>In 2024, How to Apply Gaussian Blur Effect to Videos In Premiere Pro?</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-steps-to-create-one-click-video-reverse-effect-in-filmora/"><u>New Steps to Create One Click Video Reverse Effect in Filmora</u></a></li>
-<li><a href="https://youtube-clips.techidaily.com/new-decoding-your-youtubes-view-zero-dilemma-10-insights/"><u>[New] Decoding Your YouTube's View-Zero Dilemma  10 Insights</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/updated-unlocking-revenue-with-strategic-snapchat-promotions-for-2024/"><u>[Updated] Unlocking Revenue with Strategic Snapchat Promotions for 2024</u></a></li>
-<li><a href="https://fox-hovers.techidaily.com/the-essentials-for-becoming-a-top-notch-interviewer-for-2024/"><u>The Essentials for Becoming a Top-Notch Interviewer for 2024</u></a></li>
-<li><a href="https://ios-unlock.techidaily.com/iphone-12-pro-backup-password-never-set-but-still-asking-heres-the-fix-by-drfone-ios/"><u>iPhone 12 Pro Backup Password Never Set But Still Asking?
-Heres the Fix</u></a></li>
-<li><a href="https://video-capture.techidaily.com/updated-2024-approved-demystifying-macos-capture-feature-for-professional-use/"><u>[Updated] 2024 Approved  Demystifying macOS Capture Feature for Professional Use</u></a></li>
-<li><a href="https://techidaily.com/how-to-downgrade-apple-iphone-6s-to-the-previous-iosipados-version-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How to Downgrade Apple iPhone 6s to the Previous iOS/iPadOS Version? | Dr.fone</u></a></li>
-<li><a href="https://some-skills.techidaily.com/rapid-revision-windows-protocol-uncovered-for-2024/"><u>Rapid Revision Windows Protocol Uncovered for 2024</u></a></li>
-<li><a href="https://apple-account.techidaily.com/protecting-your-privacy-how-to-remove-apple-id-from-apple-iphone-15-pro-max-by-drfone-ios/"><u>Protecting Your Privacy How To Remove Apple ID From Apple iPhone 15 Pro Max</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"